 Similar KPIs were used in our company to create a sophisticated bonus system for our 11 project managers (PM).
 Of course, rewarding a PM based solely upon the number of projects managed in a given month would not be fair.
 Some projects are extremely small and simple to handle (few sentences, one language combination), while others are very time-consuming (big volume, short deadline, several batches of files, necessary pre-processing caused by different formats of source files, several target languages, co-operation with teams of translators and proofreaders in each language combination, etc.).
 Therefore, we included ca. 10 different KPIs in our bonus system.
 For example: monthly turnover per PM, average ROI per PM, number of projects processed in certain (more difficult) CAT tools, time spent in the office (including overtime), number of projects delivered automatically, etc. We assigned different weights to each KPI (some aspects of a PM’s efforts are more significant than others),

-KPIss gave us the ability to influence the behaviour of our PMs to increase their performance .
+KPIs gave us the ability to influence the behavior of our PMs to increase their performance.

 From my own perspective, KPIs are a very important tool for managing a company.
 The right information gives you the power to make the right decisions.